 Student Email.
 Please provide your email address below: (if available)

 Parent(s) Email.
 Please provide your parent(s) email below. (if available)

 ures, rules and guidelines and identify the answer that

 applies to your understanding and/or acceptance of each policy.
 Submit your responses once you have completed the entire survey.

 Course Description & Objectives

 Welcome 8th Graders.
-The Content taught in United States History for 8th grade covers events and issues from the Age of Exploration through post Civil War Reconstruction and the western movement, emphasizing those periods through the 16th and 19th centuries.
+The Content taught in ACAD United States History for 8th grade covers events and issues from the Age of Exploration through post Civil War Reconstruction and the western movement, emphasizing those periods through the 16th and 19th centuries.
 Units covered will include: physical and political geography of the United States; Native American Cultures, Political and Physical Geography, Government (Origins and Practices) and the Causes, the Courses, and Consequences of Conflict.
-History will be taught thematically in chronological order.
-Students will be tested and held accountable for knowing all 10 state core Standards.
+History will be taught thematically, though generally in chronological order.
 Additional content may be covered as time permits; particularly when relating to the present.
 The skills and dispositions taught in US History are listed on the

 Read the Course Description & Objectives on the left and select the answer that best indicates your understanding of the course.